Fae-Bell/serverless-playground/README.md

 - GET `/users/:userId`
   - Gets a single Item from Dynamo using the userId as a key
 - PUT `/users/:userId`
-  - Overwrites the user with the body of the requesst values, using the userId as a Key: `name`, `email`, `dateOfBirth`
+  - Overwrites the entire stored user with the request values, using the userId param as a Key: `name`, `email`, `dateOfBirth`
 - PATCH `/users/:userId`
-  - Allows for partial updates of a user based on the body of the request values, based on the userId as a Key: `name`, `email`, `dateOfBirth`
+  - Overwrites PARTS of the stored user with the request values, using the userId param as a Key: `name`, `email`, `dateOfBirth`
 - DELETE `/users/:userId`
   - Deletes a user using th euserId as a Key

+For ease of testing, I've included an export of a Postman Collection which has endpoints for each of the ones listed above, along with some test data.
+The only thing that needs to be done for it to work after import is to update the "Host" variable in the Collection to the one that your `serverless dev` or `serverless deploy` returns.